joshhighet/bebop/README.md

 by default, the proxy location is set to `host.docker.internal:9050` - this can be overwrote through environment variables, refer to the `building` section for more

-### dockerfile

-the [dockerfile](app/dockerfile) is fairly stock standard aside from a set of `sed` commands

-these are used to modify the location of the target SOCKS proxy within [proxychains.conf](app/proxychains.conf)

-you may need to alter the target SOCKS proxy location - this can bbe done with environment variables `SOCKS_HOST` & `SOCKS_PORT`

 ### page spider

 [pagespider.py](app/pagespider.py) simply parses the given source code and returens two objects;